Artificial Intelligence Clones: Heterogeneous Data Quantities

 \section{Heterogeneous Data Quantities}

-The remainder of the paper explores heterogeneity in the quality of the AI clones.
-In particular, since not all individuals have the same quantity of personal data to share (e.g., because of variation in social media usage) or the same willingness to share it (e.g., because of variation in privacy preferences), the ability of the AI platform to generate clones that accurately represent each person will differ.
+The remainder of the paper explores heterogeneity in the quality of the AI representations.
+In particular, since not all individuals have the same quantity of personal data to share (e.g., because of variation in social media usage) or the same willingness to share it (e.g., because of variation in privacy preferences), the ability of the AI platform to generate representations that accurately represent each person will differ.

 In this extension, individuals belong to either of two groups: a ``data-rich'' group for whom the approximation error is smaller, and a ``data-poor'' group for whom the approximation error is larger.
-Proposition \ref{prop:Noise} says that in this world we will see a fundamental inequality emerge between people who are better and worse understood by the AI.
-In particular, although the groups are otherwise identical in distribution---and thus, ex-ante, Subject's best match should be equally likely to be of either group---the probability that Subject is matched to someone in the data-rich group strictly exceeds $1/2$.
+Proposition \ref{prop:Noise} says that in this world we will see an inequality emerge between people who are better and worse understood by the AI.
+In particular, although the groups are otherwise identical in distribution---and thus, Subject's actual best match is equally likely to be from either group---the probability that Subject is matched to someone in the data-rich group strictly exceeds $1/2$.
 This probability further converges to 1 as either the number of dimensions grows large (Corollary \ref{prop:LimitNoiseLargek}) or the ratio of noise variances grows large (Corollary \ref{prop:LimitNoiseLargeVar}).

 In more detail, the AI platform searches over $n$ individuals in each of two groups $g \in \{R,P\}$.
 Individual $i$ from group $g$ has true personality vector $X_i^g$, which is independently drawn from a uniform distribution on the unit ball.
-This individual's AI clone is

-where $\sigma^2_R < \sigma^2_P$.
-Without loss, let Subject be from the data-rich group.
-When interacting with individual $i$ from group $g$, Subject's AI clone is
+When the platform simulates an interaction between Subject and this candidate, the representation of individual $i$ is